bretamyers/Azure-Synapse-Lakehouse-Sync/Example Environment/README.md

 - Secure storage for Azure Data Lake access keys and used by Databricks for authentication

 # What's Configured
-The deploySynapseSync.sh script will execute a Bicep deployment for the environment, and then configure the environment with the Azure Synapse Lakehouse Sync artifacts including:
+The deploySynapseSync.sh script will execute a Bicep deployment for the environment and then configure the environment with the Azure Synapse Lakehouse Sync artifacts including:

 - Synapse Workspace Pipelines
 - Synapse Workspace Linked Services